-Virginia Legalization Gives Sports Wagering A Chance For 2020
+Virginia Legislation Gives Sports Wagering A Chance For 2020

 A Virginia lawmaker has introduced a bill that could legalize sports betting in 2020.